anthobarbarich/pc2020/content/practical.md

     editions of Paradise City Festival.
 After buying a ticket, you’ll be registered in our database and from then on you’ll receive your personal Green Card each year.
+- question: 'HOW LONG CAN I USE MY GREEN CARD CODE? '
+  answer: You can use your Green Card code until Wednesday 22th of April at 23:59.
+- question: ''
+  answer: ''
+- question: ''
+  answer: ''
+- question: ''
+  answer: ''

 ---
 Looking for info about the festival, tickets, access?
 You're at the right place!